zmielna/smogomierz-to-domoticz/README.md

 ## Intro
-Simple script to pull Smog and other data from Smogomierz to Domoticz.
+Simple script to pull Smog and other metrics from Smogomierz to Domoticz.

-In this particular case, Raspberry driven Domoticz
+In this particular case, it's Raspberry driven Domoticz

 ## Relevant Project websites